-Spots on the skin that are new or changing in size, shape, or color should be seen by a doctor promptly.
+Any spots on the skin that are new or changing in size, shape, or color should be seen by a doctor promptly.
 Any unusual sore, lump, blemish, marking, or change in the way an area of the skin looks or feels may be a sign of skin cancer or a warning that it might occur.
-The skin might become scaly or crusty or begin oozing or bleeding.
+The area might become red, swollen, scaly, crusty or begin oozing or bleeding.
 It may feel itchy, tender, or painful.
-Redness and swelling may develop.

 Basal cell and squamous cell skin cancers can look like a variety of marks on the skin.
-The key warning signs are a new growth, a spot or bump that’s getting larger over time, or a sore that doesn’t heal within a couple of months.
-(See the next section, “How are basal and squamous cell skin cancers diagnosed?” for a more detailed description of what to look for.)
+The key warning signs are a new growth, a spot or bump that’s getting larger over time, or a sore that doesn’t heal within a few weeks.
+(See Signs and symptoms of basal and squamous cell skin cancer for a more detailed description of what to look for.)